These Stovetop Brussels Sprouts with Bacon are a bit crispy on the outside and tender on the inside. Seasoned with garlic and thyme!

-A FLAVORFUL BRUSSEL SPROUTS RECIPE
+A FLAVORFUL BRUSSELS SPROUTS RECIPE

 I always have trouble with coming up with side dish recipes.
 I’m great with main dishes, but figuring out what to make to eat with those main dishes is always a challenge for me.
 But I always figure you can’t go wrong with something green cooked in bacon fat.

-TIPS FOR MAKING BRUSSEL SPROUTS:
+TIPS FOR MAKING BRUSSELS SPROUTS:

 - These little vegetables are pretty dense so covering them up while cooking will help them steam so they become more tender.
 Searing them in the bacon fat will make the edges brown and crispy.
 So you get the best of both worlds.

 - When shopping for brussels sprouts, you want them to be bright green and wrapped really tight.
 Remove any loose leaves before cooking.

 INGREDIENTS NEEDED: (FULL RECIPE AT THE BOTTOM OF THE POST)

 - thick-cut bacon